ICL-Neurotech/Introduction-To-Neurotech/README.md

 ### Content:

 - The basics of neuroscience - how the brain processes information
-- Whistlestop tour through brain regions and key responsiblities
+- Tour through brain regions and key functional responsiblities
-- Open questions in neuroscience that are pivotal for the advancement of Neurotechnology (e.g., memory encoding, consciousness, neural plasticity)
+- Knowledge dump of Philosophy of the Mind, and how it related to Neurotech
-- Highlights on ongoing research
+- An appreciation of the trillions of signals the unconscious brain is handling at any given second

 ## Workshop Three - Neurotech 103